tonyest/Prospress/readme.txt

 If you have a question not answered here, please ask in the Prospress [support forums](http://prospress.org/forums).

-= Is this an auction site in a box? =

-Yep.
-You can pretty much create your own eBay, right along side your existing WordPress site.
+= How is Prospress different to other shopping cart plugins =

+There are many great shopping cart plugins for WordPress; Prospress isn’t one of them.

+With Prospress, registered users can post their own auctions, place bids on the auctions of others, provide feedback and make payments.
+It creates a many-to-many exchange that differs to the one-to-many exchange of a shopping cart plugin.

 = Do I need a special theme to use Prospress? =

-Prospress attempts to work out of the box with your existing theme.
+Prospress attempts to work with your existing theme.

-Due to the gamut of themes, it's not possible to support all themes, so the built-in templates may display with quirks.
+Due to the gamut of themes, it's not possible to support them all, so the built-in templates may display with quirks.
 If this happens on your site, not to worry, you can add two custom template files to your theme's directory - `index-auctions.php` and `single-auction.php`.

 If you're comfortable with HTML/CSS, check out the `pp-index-auctions.php` and `pp-single-auction.php` for a guide.
 It's really quite easy to make your own templates.

-If you need help, make a post in the Prospress [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility).
+If you need help, ask in the Prospress [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility).

 = Where do I view Auctions? =